What Is Valor in Poker?

 Let’s compare the strategy to BTN’s equity realization:

-Let’s filter for two pair and sets within BTN’s range:
+Let’s filter BTN’s range for two pair and sets:

 Now let’s filter for top pair:

 Top pair varies widely in EV and valor here.
-While it’s often the best hand, you usually need strong two pair outs to value bet three streets.
-There is a laddering effect with top pair: the stronger the top pair, the stronger its trips and 2p outs, and therefore the higher its valor.
-AQ and AJ frequently bet, while the lower top pair often checks back.
+While it’s often the best hand, you usually need strong two-pair outs to value bet three streets.
+There is a laddering effect with top pair: The stronger the top pair, the stronger its trips and two-pair outs, and therefore the higher its valor.
+AQ and AJ frequently bet, while the lower top pairs often check back.

 We’ve examined the made hands.
 Next, let’s filter for the draws to see how they perform: